-- 3. The DPD Verification Statements are normally issued in August, September, and February.
+- 3. The DPD Verification Statements are normally issued in June, September, and February.
 Graduates may request a DPD Verification Statement prior to these pre-established months, but only after their program completion and degree is conferred.
 Delays in determination of program completion by the University (e.g., missing documentation by the student, course(s) not transferred to BenU from another college/university by the student) will result in delays in issuance of a DPD VS. - 4.
 The completion of a "Declaration of Intent" by the DPD Director for a DI is not the same as the official VS. A student must complete all requirements as posted in the catalog of entry in order to be issued a VS. The student must complete all Clinical Dietetics concentration application requirements, including maintenance of a 3.000/4.000 GPA, student AND membership, and be expected to graduate prior to the start of that DI program to be issued a "Declaration of Intent". - 5.
 Seven copies of the DPD Verification Statement are printed for each student completing the program.
-The DPD Director signs each in blue ink.
+The DPD Director signs each in blue ink and emails an electronically signed version to the student's email address for their records.
 The "Instructions for Completing the Verification Statement" are printed on the reverse side of each page for reference.
 This is sent to the student as part of the "DPD Exit Packet".